Welcome to my website

 What is Folklore?

 Once upon a time… ‘Folklore’ meant ancient ballads or fairy tales or the peculiar superstitions and customs of ‘primitive’ peoples.
 Today folklore is a tool for studying custom and belief, urban legends, modern myth and even rumours spread via the internet.
 Much folklore can be found online and buried in the narrative content of media and social networking - from legends and reports of ghosts, UFOs and 'big cats' to language, customs and traditions.
 The study of folklore is centrally and crucially important 'in our attempts to understand our own behaviour and that of our fellow human beings' according to one scholarly definition.
-Folklore is a vital and ongoing area of study and one of the few academic disciplines that engage, in a fundamental way, with everyday life.My Tweets
+Folklore is a vital and ongoing area of study and one of the few academic disciplines that engage, in a fundamental way, with everyday life.-

-- 746,141 hits
+- 926,165 hits

-- An error has occurred; the feed is probably down.
+Snopes.com – Rumour has it…- An error has occurred; the feed is probably down.
 Try again later.

-- An error has occurred; the feed is probably down.
+Magonia Blog- An error has occurred; the feed is probably down.
 Try again later.

 Mark Pilkington & John Lundberg – Folklore & Deception in the UFO Age